 Vermilion is exposed to increased taxation and royalties due to windfall taxes on profits.
 Windfall taxes have been substantively enacted within the European Union for oil and gas companies for 2022 and/or 2023 at a minimum rate of 33% calculated on taxable profits above a 20% increase in the average yearly taxable profits as compared to 2018 to 2021.
-As at December 31, 2022, windfall tax rates have been legislated at 33% in the Netherlands, Germany, and France or, in the case of Ireland, announced at 75%.
-There remains uncertainty on whether the announced windfall tax rate in Ireland of 75% will change upon legislation.
-In addition, there is uncertainty on whether windfall taxes will continue beyond 2023 or whether similar legislation could be enacted in other jurisdictions that Vermilion operates in.
+There is risk that windfall taxes or similar mechanisms will be re-enacted or similar legislation could be enacted in other jurisdictions that Vermilion operates in periods of extraordinary commodity prices.